Toulouse Occitanie, France Travel Guide

 Basic French phrases like "Bonjour" (hello), "Merci" (thank you), and "L'addition s'il vous plaît" (the bill, please) are appreciated.

-Service charge is often included in restaurant bills ("service compris").
+Service charge is commonly part of restaurant bills ("service compris").
 For exceptional service, a small additional tip (a few euros) is customary.

 For specific dietary requirements, research restaurants in advance or get in touch with them directly.
 This helps ensure a satisfactory dining experience.
 The HappyCow app is an useful guide for vegetarian and vegan options.